teekh/kaggle_ds_survey/README.md

 Code used for the report can be found in `analysis.ipynb`

-## Reproduce code
+## Dependencies

-To run `analysis.ipynb`, install packages in `requirements.txt` in a virtual environment.
+The dependencies for `analysis.ipynb` may be reproduced by installing packages in `requirements.txt` in a virtual environment.